BIOWIND

 The Project in Short:

-The project will enable partners to address two major obstacles for the introduction of wind energy: the opposition of local communities and complicated permit practises.
+The project will enable partners to address two major obstacles for the introduction of wind energy: the opposition of local communities and complicated permit practices.

 The aim of the project is to: